okohll/abdocs/content/docs/tables/options.md

 As well as running the workflow on record creation, also run it whenever a user views a record in this table.
 Be aware this may have a performance impact for users, if the workflow is resource intensive and/or multi-step.

 ## Data entry from external sources
 The options in this section are for configuring the table to allow an API request from an external source to create and edit records.
-See [API use]({{<relref "/docs/integrations">}})for more information.
+See [API use]({{<relref "/docs/integrations">}}) for more information.

 ## Other options
 ### Records lockable